This is a named option within the Psychology, MS.

 Letters of Recommendation Required 0

-Applicants holding a bachelor's degree in the social sciences and a strong statistics and/or behavioral science research background are encouraged to apply for admission to the graduate program in data science in human behavior.
+Applicants holding a bachelor's degree in the social sciences, a strong statistics, and behavioral science research background are encouraged to apply for admission to the graduate program in data science in human behavior.
+Previous computational experience will enhance your application, but is not required.

 Funding